 SOVIET MODERNISM, MOSAICS AND MEMORIALS

-PLEASE NOTE | The following itinerary outline describes our standard route across Ukraine as it was prior to the onset of the Russian Invasion of Ukraine (February 2022).
-Our current Soviet-heritage tours to Ukraine follow alternative circuits that are constantly subject to be modified in accordance with the actual security situation in the country and the latest military developments along the frontline.
+The following itinerary outline describes our standard route across Ukraine as it was prior to the onset of the Russo-Ukrainian War (February 2022).
+Our current Soviet-heritage tours to Ukraine follow alternative circuits that are constantly subject to logistical amendments on the basis of the latest security updates.
 Get in touch for more info on our current customised journeys to Ukraine

 DAY 1 to DAY 2 — Kyiv